michaelhyi/distributed-message-queue/README.md

 - [ ] Split-Brain Problem
 - [ ] Write-Through -> High Latency
 - [ ] Synchronous Replication -> High Latency
+- [ ] Use Criterion Specific Memory Allocator

+## Recommended Future Features
+These are features that would be great for this project that I do not intend to implement.
+The reason for this is that I wanted to keep this project simple while learning what I wanted from distributed systems.

+- [ ] update_topic() (upscaling + downscaling) and delete_topic()
+- [ ] Consumer Grouping to Reduce
 - [ ] Compaction / Retention Policy (Queues May Grow Indefinitely)
+- [ ] Caching Metadata from ZooKeeper
 - [ ] Security: Authentication
-- [ ] Caching Metadata from ZooKeeper
-- [ ] Use Criterion Specific Memory Allocator